Color Me Dead: Reception

 The film was poorly received critically and commercially.
-Although the main actors, Tom Tryon and Carolyn Jones, have already won some cinematic achievements and rewards before they joined this movie, in fact, the movie Color Me Dead did not show any big impact on their film careers.
+Although the stars, Tom Tryon and Carolyn Jones, were already well established film actors before they appeared in this movie, Color Me Dead did not have a big impact on their subsequent careers.

+Filmink argued the leads were "second-tier names... who weren’t really stars but rather 'people who have starred in American films and thus are meant to be impressive'."

-Nan Musgrove has evaluated that "'Color Me Dead', the Goldsworthy Productions film which, it is expected, will be a boost to the Australian movie industry, is one of the few films I have watched being made.
+Nan Musgrove has evaluated that "Color Me Dead, the Goldsworthy Productions film which, it is expected, will be a boost to the Australian movie industry, is one of the few films I have watched being made.
 On its budget of $500,000 it is an accomplishment and more than pleasantly surprised the experts."